syncfusion-content/blazor-docs/blazor/datagrid/row.md

 ### Limitations

-Frozen row is not compatible with the following features:
+Frozen row is not compatible with the Autofill feature.

-1. Autofill

 ## Adding a new row programmatically